GwenRossyVanigaraaaaaaa46/x-car-companyprofil/README.md

 ## ✨ Features

-- **Team Overview**: Profil dan peran anggota inti X-Car.
+- **Team Overview**: Profiles and roles of X-Car core members.
-- **Motorsports Focus**: Penjelasan tentang dedikasi dan partisipasi kami di dunia balap.
+- **Motorsports Focus**: An explanation of our dedication and participation in the world of racing.
-- **Clean & Simple UI**: Antarmuka intuitif dengan struktur yang mudah dinavigasi.
+- **Clean & Simple UI**: Intuitive interface with an easy-to-navigate structure.
-- **Responsive**: Tampilan optimal di desktop maupun perangkat mobile.
+- **Responsive**: Optimised viewing on both desktop and mobile devices.
-- **Easy Customization**: Cukup ganti teks, gambar, atau warna di file HTML/CSS.
+- **Easy Customization**: Simply replace text, images, or colours in the HTML/CSS file.

 ---